bobsica/bobsica.github.io/about.md

 comments: false
 ---

 Welcome to what passes for my fun side.
-My work side (lidars and university professing) is over at [purplecrowlidar.ca](http://purplecrowlidar.ca).
+My work side (lidars and university professing) is over at the [Purple Crow Lidar blog](http://pclblog.bobsica.com) or at our [homepage](http://pcl.physics.uwo.ca).

 Bob Sica
 <br>